-The Best Ski Jackets and Shells for 2024
+The Best Ski Jackets and Shells in Canada

 Getting the most out of skiing, snowboarding, and many other winter pastimes often revolves around your gear.
 Staying warm, dry, and comfortable is generally important when doing anything outdoors, but this becomes more important in the winter.
 Knowing what to wear on the ski hill can be the difference between a memorable outing and one that you would like to forget.
 Above all other pieces of gear, the jacket, or upper layers you wear might do the most in terms of keeping your extremities warm and dry.
 When either shopping for an insulated jacket or a waterproof and windproof shell you can layer underneath, this guide will help you in the direction you are looking for.